 An Android Emulator has different uses based on a user’s purpose.
 There are two primary uses of Android Emulators:

-1. For Developers – to debug Android apps before releasing them.
+1. For Developers — debug Android apps before releasing them.

-2. For Gamers – to play games on a large screen without an Android smartphone.
+2. For Gamers — play games on a large screen without an Android smartphone.

 If you are looking for one of the above purposes, you might want to look at our collection of the best Android emulators for PC and macOS.
-If you are entirely new to the Android emulator platform, don’t worry about it.
+Don’t worry about it if you are entirely new to the Android emulator platform.
 Every Android Emulator mentioned on this list is easy to use.
 All you need is a basic knowledge of using an Android smartphone, and you are good to go.

 Tencent released their Android emulator for PUBG Mobile players looking to play on low-end PCs.
-It was known as Tencent Gaming Buddy and lately, renamed to GameLoop.
-Its purpose exists mainly for playing high-quality FPS games like PUBG Mobile and Call of Duty: Mobile.
+It was known as Tencent Gaming Buddy and, lately, renamed to GameLoop.
+Its purpose is to play high-quality FPS games like PUBG Mobile and Call of Duty: Mobile.
 Since it’s the official emulator from Tencent, these games tend to perform better on GameLoop.
 It also features games apart from Tencent’s ones.
 Subsequently, the collection isn’t a huge one.

 3. MEmu Play

 Genymotion is more of an Android emulator for developers.
-It allows you to test your apps on different virtual devices without the need to own them physically.
-The Android simulator comes with various Android versions to test apps on different API levels.
+It allows you to test your apps on different virtual devices without owning them physically.
+The Android simulator has various Android versions to test apps on different API levels.
 The good part is that Genymotion is compatible with both Windows PCs and macOS.
-As Genymotion favors developers, many features are apt towards developers.
+As Genymotion favors developers, many features are apt for developers.

 It integrates well with Android SDK and Android Studio.
 As a good example, you can debug your app on a Nexus 6P running Android 5.0 Lollipop.
 It’s perfect for the developers to use it for their personal use.
 Besides, Genymotion offers cloud services with no requirement of a powerful CPU to run the simulations.
 You can rely on the servers to take up the heavy work for you.
 As a result, Genymotion is the best Android emulator for developers developing apps wanting to test their apps on various devices before the launch.